twallema/influenza-USA/data/README.md

 ### initial condition

-+ `initial_condition_17-18.csv`: Contains the initial condition and model parameters of Josh' reference model, obtained by calibrating the model (no age groups or spatial patches) to the 2017-2018 Influenza season.
++ `initial_condition_2017-2018.csv`: Contains the initial condition and model parameters of Josh' reference model, obtained by calibrating the model (no age groups or spatial patches) to the 2017-2018 Influenza season.

++ `initial_condition_2019-2020.csv`: Idem for the 2019-2020 Influenza season.

 ## Interim